Jarred Kelenic Player Props: Mariners vs. Orioles

 Jarred Kelenic At The Plate

-- Kelenic has 64 hits, which ranks first among Seattle hitters this season, while batting .255 with 30 extra-base hits.
+- Kelenic leads Seattle in total hits (65) this season while batting .254 with 30 extra-base hits.

-- Among qualified batters in MLB, he ranks 89th in batting average, 92nd in on-base percentage, and 49th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.